-- The 2x 1/4 in again divided into 2 length ways.
+- The 2x ¼ is again divided into 2 lengthways.

-- For the head – I cut the 6 inch round into three and stacked as shown.
+- For the head - I cut the 6 inches round into three and stacked as shown.
 Carved further to make the head.

 - The tail and belly are built up with spare cake.

-- If you do not have a texture mat take a round open nozzle like a tip 5 and mark them all over overlapping the rounds as you go.
+- If you do not have a texture mat take around an open nozzle like a tip 5 and mark them all over overlapping the rounds as you go.
 This will also give a good Dinosaur skin effect.

 - If you do not have an Airbrush cover the dinosaur in the base color instead of white.
 For example -

-1. if you want to make an yellow Dinosaur – cover the cake and make the Spikes with Yellow then use orange petal dust and a dry thick pain brush to add details.
+- if you want to make a yellow Dinosaur - cover the cake and make the Spikes with Yellow then use orange petal dust and a dry thick paint brush to add details.

-2. If you want to make a Green Dinosaur – Cover the cake and make the spike in light green.
-Then use Yellow and Dark green Petal dust and a dry thick paint brush to add details.
+- If you want to make a Green Dinosaur - Cover the cake and make the spike in light green.
+Then use Yellow and Dark green Petal dust and a dry thick paintbrush to add details.

 - The stones are made by marbling black and white or even some brown sugar paste and then cutting them into uneven shapes.

-- To decorate the board you could pipe Royal Icing grass every where or just use a mix of brown and white sugar to simulate sand.
-Another alternative could be to color coconut flakes with green and spread them for grass.
+- To decorate the board you could pipe Royal Icing grass everywhere or just use a mix of brown and white sugar to simulate sand.
+Another alternative could be to color coconut flakes green and spread them for grass.